 The migration tool supports checkpoint restart.
 If the upload of a large file is interrupted due to the tool error or service failure, you can run the tool again and restart the upload from the checkpoint.

 Check whether your key, bucket, and region information is correct and ensure that you have the operation permission.
 If you're using a sub-account, it needs to be authorized by the root account.
-If you migrate data from a local file system or other cloud storage, write/read permission to the bucket is required.
-For the "Bucket copy" operation, read permission to the source bucket is also required.
+If you migrate data from a local file system or other cloud storage, write/read permission on the bucket is required.
+For the "Bucket copy" operation, read permission on the source bucket is also required.

 This error occurs when frequency control is triggered.
 A limit of 30,000 QPS is imposed on an account in COS.
 You are advised to decrease the concurrency for small files in configuration.
 Then run the tool again to resume the migration.